Guide to Making a Cat Highway and Cat Tree Fit for a Maine Coon

 - Scratching ladder

-The existing rope cylinders, cat bed and ladder would be incorporated into the new tree, but the platforms (which would be made bigger) and the base unit would be reconstructed from scratch.
+The existing rope cylinders, cat bed and ladder were incorporated into the new tree, but the platforms (which were made bigger) and the base unit were reconstructed from scratch.

 Rounded Edges and Corners

 To make the platforms, I marked out and cut each one to size from 3/4 inch plywood, making them slightly larger than the originals.

 Once constructed and fitted in place, one corner would be in the corner of the conservatory and another flush against the wall.
 These two corners needed to remain square.
 However, for the aesthetics and in keeping with the design of the original tree, I wanted the other two corners to be rounded.

 I would also be covering the platforms in faux fur (just like the original), therefore each edge would need to be smoothed down and rounded off so that there couldn’t be any sharp edges to snag the fabric.